The QED four -- photon amplitudes off-shell: part 1

 The improved worldline representation of the four-photon amplitudes developed here offers significant advantages also for the on-shell case.
 A complete recalculation of the massive scalar and spinor QED on-shell four-photon amplitudes along the present lines is in progress and will be presented in a separate publication.

-\no {\bf Acknowledgements:} We thank D. Bernard, G. Colangelo, A. Davydychev, H. Gies, F. Karbstein, K. Scharnhorst, R. Shaisultanov and T. Riemann for helpful conversations or correspondence.
+\no {\bf Acknowledgements:} We thank D. Bernard, G. Colangelo, A. Davydychev, H. Gies, F. Karbstein, T. Riemann, K. Scharnhorst and R. Shaisultanov for helpful conversations or correspondence.
 M. A. Lopez-Lopez is grateful to CoReLS and C.H.
 Nam for his hospitality during the first stages of this work.
-C. Lopez-Arcos and M. A. Lopez-Lopez thank CONACYT for financial support.
+C. Lopez-Arcos, M. A. Lopez-Lopez and C. Schubert thank CONACYT for financial support.